nikitalita/NuMicro-8051-prog/README.md

 # NuMicro-8051-prog

-N76E003 programming libraries.
+NuMicro 8051 programming libraries.

 This provides the following packages:

-- nuvo51icp: N76E003 ICP library and Arduino ISP-to-ICP bridge sketch
+- nuvo51icp: NuMicro 8051 ICP library and Arduino ISP-to-ICP bridge sketch
 - nuvo51icpy: Python bindings and command-line tool for nuvo51icp (for Raspberry Pi Only)
 - nuvoispy: Python library and command-line tool for Nuvoton ISP programming
 - bootloader: Custom ISP LDROM bootloader with extended ISP commands

-This currently only supports the N76E003, but it could easily be extended to other Nuvoton NuMicro 1T 8051 chips, like the MS51FB9AE ([see here](https://github.com/vladimir-dudnik/MS51FB9AE-pgm-rpi)).
-I don't have access to any other chips though; if anyone wants to add additional chips, let me know.
+This currently supports the most of the Nuvoton 1T 8051 line, but it has only been tested with the N76E003, MS51FB9AE, and MS51FC0AE.
+It should work with the other chips in the line, but it may require some tweaking.

 ### build requirements:
 - sdcc